Above: Department of Entomology, August 2013. Click here to view historic images.

 The department offers M.S. and Ph.D. degrees.
 Our undergraduate minor options provide a strong program in the biological sciences.
 The graduate program confers majors in entomology or toxicology.
 Graduate students may choose from the following areas of emphasis: behavior, biological control, ecology, economic entomology, forest entomology, insect genetics, insecticide toxicology, medical/veterinary entomology, molecular entomology, morphology, pathology, pest management, physiology, plant resistance, and systematics.
 Entomology participates in the interdepartmental majors in ecology and evolutionary biology, genetics, and interdepartmental major and minor in toxicology.
 The department also serves as the administrative home for the interdepartmental curriculum in pest management leading to a B.S. degree.
 For application information, see Iowa State University Admissions.

 The department's research productivity, based on publications per faculty member, is the highest in the College of Agriculture and Life Sciences.
 Faculty members have earned numerous local, regional, and national awards for their accomplishments in entomology.

 Researchers collaborate with several affiliated groups on and near the campus.
 They include: USDA Corn Insects Research Unit, North Central Plant Introduction Station, The Leopold Center for Sustainable Agriculture, the Center for Crop Utilization Research, and other departments in the Colleges of Agriculture and Life Sciences, Engineering, Human Sciences, and Veterinary Medicine.

-An entomology graduate student organization and an undergraduate entomology club support the department's activities.
-Since 1990, the Entomology Club has organized the highly successful Insect Horror Film Festival.
+An entomology graduate student organization supports the department's activities.
 Financial aid for graduate study is available as research assistantships, teaching assistantships, and extension assistantships.

 Click on a subject below to find out more about: